 Her tweet followed the New York Times’ Oct.
 5 investigation into decades of sexual harassment allegations against Hollywood producer Harvey Weinstein, and within hours #MeToo went viral on Twitter, Facebook, Instagram and beyond as people took to the platforms to share their personal accounts of sexual assault.

-Milano credited her later on Monday.
+Milano credited her later that day.

 But for Burke, it isn’t about the accolades.
 It’s about awareness.

 “It made my heart swell to see women using this idea,” she tweeted, “one that we call ‘empowerment through empathy’ #metoo.”